Daft Punk: Image

-With the release of Human After All, Daft Punk wore simplified helmets and black leather jackets and trousers.
-The attire was designed by Hedi Slimane.
-Bangalter said: "We never like to do the same thing twice.
-It's more fun and entertaining for us to do something different, whether it's wearing masks or developing a persona that merges fiction and reality.
-We're happy to give back to the masses."
+With the release of Human After All, Daft Punk wore simplified helmets and black leather jackets and trousers designed by Hedi Slimane.
+Bangalter said Daft Punk did not want to repeat themselves and were interested in "developing a persona that merges fiction and reality".
 On the set of Electroma, Daft Punk were interviewed with their backs turned, and in 2006 they wore cloth bags over their heads during a televised interview.
-They said the use of cloth bags had been a spontaneous decision, reflecting their willingness to experiment with their image in the media.

-The mystery surrounding Daft Punk's identity and their elaborate disguises have added to their popularity.
-Their costumes have been compared to the makeup of Kiss and the leather jacket worn by Iggy Pop.
-Daft Punk wore the robot costumes in their performances at the 2008, 2014 and 2017 Grammy Awards.
-During the 2014 ceremony, they also accepted their awards on stage in the outfits, with Pharrell and Paul Williams speaking on the duo's behalf.
-In both their appearance at the 2017 Grammy Awards and in the Weeknd's "I Feel It Coming" music video, the duo wore long black capes and chrome-plated gloves along with their helmets.
+They said the use of cloth bags had been a spontaneous decision, reflecting their willingness to experiment with their image.
+Daft Punk wore their robot costumes in their performances at the 2008, 2014, and 2017 Grammy Awards.
+During the 2014 ceremony, they accepted their awards on stage in the outfits, with Pharrell and Paul Williams speaking on their behalf.

-Bangalter said that the 1974 film Phantom of the Paradise, in which the title character prominently wears a mask, was "the foundation for a lot of what we're about artistically".
-The film stars Paul Williams, with whom Daft Punk later collaborated.
-Daft Punk were also fans of the 1970s band Space, known for wearing space suits with helmets that hid their appearance.

-Appearances in media
+Daft Punk used the robot outfits to merge the characteristics of humans and machines.
+Bangalter said that the personas were initially the result of shyness, but that they became exciting for the audience, "the idea of being an average guy with some kind of superpower".
+He described it as an advanced version of glam, "where it's definitely not you".
+After Daft Punk's split, Bangalter likened the robot personas to a "like a Marina Abramović performance art installation that lasted for 20 years".
+He denied that the robots represented "an unquestioning embrace of digital culture", and said: "We tried to use these machines to express something extremely moving that a machine cannot feel, but a human can.
+We were always on the side of humanity and not on the side of technology."

+Media appearances

 Daft Punk's popularity has been partially attributed to their appearances in mainstream media.
-The duo appeared with Juliette Lewis in an advertisement for Gap, featuring the single "Digital Love", and were contractually obliged to appear only in Gap clothing.
-In the summer of 2001, Daft Punk appeared in an advertisement on Cartoon Network's Toonami timeslot, promoting the official Toonami website and the duo's animated music videos for their album Discovery.
+They appeared with Juliette Lewis in an advertisement for Gap, featuring the single "Digital Love", and were contractually obliged to appear only in Gap clothing.
+In 2001, Daft Punk appeared in an advertisement on Cartoon Network's Toonami timeslot, promoting the official Toonami website and the animated music videos for their album Discovery.
 The music videos later appeared as scenes in the feature-length film Interstella 5555: The 5tory of the 5ecret 5tar 5ystem, in which Daft Punk make a cameo appearance as their robot alter-egos.
-The duo later appeared in a television advertisement wearing their Discovery-era headgear to promote Sony Ericsson's Premini mobile phone.
-In 2010, Daft Punk appeared in Adidas advertisements promoting a Star Wars-themed clothing line.
+They appeared in a television advertisement wearing their Discovery-era headgear to promote Sony Ericsson's Premini mobile phone.
+In 2010, Daft Punk appeared in Adidas advertisements promoting a Star Wars clothing line.

-Daft Punk have also produced music for other artists.
-They produced the Teriyaki Boyz's debut single "HeartBreaker" on the album Beef or Chicken?.
-The song contains a sample of "Human After All".
-Daft Punk later produced N.E.R.D.'s song "Hypnotize U".
 Daft Punk made a cameo in Tron: Legacy as nightclub DJs.